quocan91tc/FindM/README.md

 ### Overview<a name="motivation"></a>
-This simple Python script here whill help you, the biologician to correct the M position of CDS in the protein sequence from the JGI Database.
+This simple Python script here help to correct the M position of CDS in the protein sequence from the JGI Database.
 I developped this tool for my project of studying the targetting plastidic proteins of Haptophyta.
-Since many genes in the database were annotated errously, the prediction of Signal Peptide is disappointing.
-Thus, I have to clean up the data for better prediction performance.
+Since many genes in the database were annotated errously bu computer, the prediction of Signal Peptide is consequenctly affected.
+Thus, I have to clean up the data for better prediction performance then here we are.
 I've tested this script on my Apple Macbook Pro M1 Pro 10-core CPU with Emihu1 dataset from JGI which is combined ~228k genes and it takes about more-or-less 2 hours to finish the task.

 ### Requirements <a name="req"></a>
 - Python3.9.20